15 | 2

 Once approved, the article go through spelling and grammar check before it is published on the BBR - Brazilian Business Review.

-The Brazilian Business Review does not incur authors with charges for submission or article processing (APC).
+The Brazilian Business Review does not incur authors with charges for submission.
 We also declare that the Brazilian Business Review is an Open Access Journal, that is, all of its content is immediately made available for reading without cost after publication.

 Responsibility for the published texts in the BBR – Brazilian Business Review